 This species can usually be recognized by its pale gray color and pattern that includes black dashes, large pale-filled orbicular spot and the adjacent pale area on the mid-median area.
 It should only be suspected in the mountains in the eastern part of our area, particularly in eastern Idaho.
-Both wings are similar to those of Apamea spaldingi, usually an early-season moth, but the orbicular spot of this species is elongate rather than widely oval and the pale gray adjacent patch is lacking from the central median area.
-Apamea occidens is also similar and flies in with it.
+Both wings are similar to those of Apamea spaldingi, usually an early-season moth, but the orbicular spot of this species is elongate rather than widely oval, and the pale gray adjacent patch is lacking from the central median area.
+Apamea occidens is another similar-looking moth that flies with A. unita.
 Its postmedial line is strongly deviated medial below the reniform spot where it is nearly perpendicular to the posterior margin rather than evenly oblique as in A. unita.
 The Hadenine moth Lacanobia subjuncta, especially the pale interior form ("eleanora") is strikingly similar in most elements of the forewing pattern.
 It is browner than A. unita, has an even larger pale-filled orbicular spot, and lacks a pale gray area adjacent to this spot.
-As with other members of this tribe it has eyes that are covered by fine hairs, lacking in Apamea.
+As with other members of this tribe, it has eyes that are covered by fine hairs, lacking in Apamea.

 This species is found in dry, open conifer forests and mountain meadows at higher elevations in the Rocky Mountain region.
 It appears to be very rare.

 Apamea unita has only been found a few times in the Pacific Northwest.
 These records are from the Blue Mountains of eastern Oregon and adjacent western Idaho.
 It is likely to be more widespread in Idaho than these records suggest.